Authentication Support and Features

 Local Database Authentication

-Create a database that runs locally on Prisma Access and contains user accounts (usernames and passwords or hashed passwords) and user groups.
+Create a database that runs locally on Prisma Access and contains user accounts (usernames and passwords or hashed passwords).
 This type of authentication is useful for creating user accounts that reuse the credentials of existing Unix accounts in cases where you know only the hashed passwords, not the plaintext passwords.
 For accounts that use plaintext passwords, you can also define password complexity and expiration settings.
 This authentication method is available to users who access services and applications through the Authentication Portal or the GlobalProtect app.

 Authentication Feature Highlights